riderjensen/personal-site/src/posts/streaming-mp4-to-twitch.md

 frame=  128 fps=5.0 q=33.0 size=     735kB time=00:00:05.45 bitrate=1103.1kbits/s speed=0.214x
 ```

-The mp4 that I am sending out is 30 FPS, you can see in the output above that the frames per second we are sending out 5.0 and the speed is being calculated as 0.214x because each second we are processing only 1/5th the rate we need to be in order for it to be in real time.
-Obviously, this meant the stream was unwatchable.
-Even increasing the CPU usage to 100% didn't actually change anything.
+You can see in the output above that the speed that we are streaming is 0.214x (the show is 30 fps and we are processing at 5 fps).
+Because each second we are processing only 1/5th the rate we need to be in order for the show to be in real time, the stream was unwatchable.
+Even increasing the CPU usage to 100% didn't actually change anything, we were still processing around 5 fps.

 You might wonder "Why did the code work before?"
 Well the CPU on my computer is quite a bit better than the one on the rpi so without changing anything, the resources usage to process these files would be the same and the rpi just cant do the same throughput as my desktop CPU.